uadmin/uadmin/docs/_build/html/_sources/tutorial/part2.rst.txt

     Icon string `uadmin:"image"`

-Do you know what is even cooler about the Icon?
-In uAdmin, the image feature will not only just upload your image file but also allows you to crop your own picture through the model itself.
+Do you know what is amazing about the Icon field? uAdmin has an image tag that will allow you to crop images.
 In order to that, click the image icon highlighted below.

 .. image:: assets/iconhighlighted.png